patient education

 Ductal Adenocarcinoma of the Pancreas: Understanding Your Pathology Report

 Ductal adenocarcinoma is the most common type of pancreatic cancer.
 It starts from the cells that line the small tubes (ducts) inside the pancreas.
-These cells normally help transport digestive fluids made by the pancreas into the small intestine.
-In ductal adenocarcinoma, these cells begin to grow abnormally and invade the surrounding tissue.
-Over time, …
+These cells normally help carry digestive fluids made by the pancreas into the small intestine.
+In ductal adenocarcinoma, cells begin to grow abnormally and invade surrounding tissue.
+Over time, the cancer may spread …

 Read More »